fedbiomed/fedbiomed/docs/support/troubleshooting.md

 export PATH=<path/to/python3>:$PATH
 ```

-## Tkinter Error on macOS or Missing `python-itk` Package
+## Tkinter Error on macOS or Missing `python-tk` Package

 Fed-BioMed uses the `itk` module in its CLI to launch a file explorer for selecting files and folders.
-However, some systems or Python environment managers may not include `python-itk`, which can cause failures—for example, when adding datasets into nodes via the Fed-BioMed CLI.
-If you're using tools like `pyenv` to install different Python versions without `python-itk` being present on your system, this will result in a Python installation without the correct `itk` module.
+However, some systems or Python environment managers may not include `python-tk`, which can cause failures—for example, when adding datasets into nodes via the Fed-BioMed CLI.
+If you're using tools like `pyenv` to install different Python versions without `python-tk` being present on your system, this will result in a Python installation without the correct `tk` module.

-You can verify if `itk` or `python-itk` is correctly installed by running the following test code:
+You can verify if `itk` or `python-tk` is correctly installed by running the following test code:

 ```python
 import tkinter